ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-storage.md

 ## Bare metal storage design
 {: #fss-storage-bare-metal}

 Physical storage design consists of the configuration of the physical disks that are installed in the physical hosts and the configuration of the shared network-attached storage if applicable.
 It includes the operating system (vSphere ESXi) and the disks that are used for storage of the virtual machines (VMs).
-Storage for VMs consists of local disks that are virtualized by VMware vSAN.
+Storage for VMs consists of local disks that are virtualized by VMware® vSAN.

 ![Storage options](../../images/fss-storage-connections.svg "Storage Options"){: caption="Figure 1.
 Storage options" caption-side="bottom"}